How to Build Your Annual Marketing Plan for 2023 (from a Marketing Agency Owner Who Helps Construct Dozens Every Year)

 Building Your Marketing Goals

-Identify 1–2 primary metrics that can be used to evaluate each marketing objective.
+Identify 1–2 key performance indicators (KPIs) that can be used to evaluate each marketing objective.
 Review results from last year to identify the count of each of those metrics that each channel brought.

 Based on expenses allocated for each channel, you can now break down the exact cost per goal completion for each advertising channel, as well as the estimated value per goal completion.